Eurovision Song Contest 2004: Location

 Abdi İpekçi Arena, Istanbul – host venue of the 2004 contest.

 Istanbul was chosen as the host city of the 2004 edition following Turkey's victory in the contest in Riga, Latvia with "Everyway That I Can" by Sertab Erener.
 Originally the Mydonose Showland, an entertainment center in the form of a giant pyramid tent near Atatürk International Airport, was chosen by Turkish Radio and Television Corporation (TRT) to host the event, but the venue was later changed to the Abdi İpekçi Arena as the contest approached due to its bigger capacity.
 The Mydonose Showland, later renamed the Istanbul Show Center, was demolished in 2009 after a fire destroyed it in April that year.
-The Abdi İpekçi Arena was closed after the 2016/2017 basketball season and was demolished in early 2018.
+The Abdi İpekçi Arena was closed after the 2016/2017 basketball season and was demolished in early 2018, with the Basketball Development Center currently occupying its place.

 A number of other venues in the city were reported as possible venues, these included Ataköy Athletics Arena and Istanbul Lütfi Kırdar International Convention and Exhibition Center (ICEC), the latter of which lost out to Mydonose Showland.
 Istanbul Chamber of Commerce president Mehmet Yıldırım offered the World Trade Center Istanbul (WTCI) as a venue for the event and confirmed that the Chamber would also provide financial support for the contest's organisation.